 The USB cables, laptop charger and adapter as well as our universal charger travel in my bag.
 Camera chargers and spare batteries go to Aga’s bag along with the cameras themselves.

 Finally the most obvious thing – we take our mobile phones.
 If we’re buying local sim cards (we usually do) we take the special sim tray opener to easily swap the card and a small ziplock bag for our Australian sim cards.
 Those then end up in a dedicated pocket in the bag.

-I take a change of underwear, socks, t-shirt and a pair of those disposable slippers you can find at every hotel.
+I take a change of underwear, socks, a t-shirt and a pair of those disposable slippers you can find at every hotel.
 During the flight, I like to take my shoes and socks off for comfort and use the slippers when walking around the plane.
 The change of clothes is helpful for emergencies with our checked luggage, or if I want to take a shower during a layover.